suhaibasaeed/suhaibasaeed/README.md

 ## **About Me**

-- 🔭 Currently working as a Network Automation Lead evangalising NetDevOps @ Gamma
+- 🔭 Currently working as a Network Automation Lead evangelising NetDevOps @ Gamma
 - 🌱 At the moment I'm learning MongoDB, CI/CD Pipelines & K8s
 - ⚡ In my free time I try to contribute back to the community by helping people via Slack & writing blog posts